- This post contains affiliate links. Read more here.

-If you can't bear to part with an entire delicious pomegranate, you can use half a pomegranate, and replace the other half with 3/4 cup unsweetened applesauce or pumpkin puree.
+If you can’t bear to part with an entire delicious pomegranate, you can use half a pomegranate, and replace the other half with 180 grams of unsweetened applesauce or pumpkin puree.

-- 2 cups oat flour (pulverize rolled oats in a food processor to make yourself)
+- 200 grams oat flour (pulverise rolled oats in a food processor to make yourself)

 - 2 eggs

-- OPTIONAL: A dab of red natural food coloring to zazz up the color
+- OPTIONAL: A dab of red natural food colouring to zazz up the colour

 - OPTIONAL: Some dried pomegranate seeds for a chunky look